Gail Collins

 Gail Collins (born November 25, 1945) is an American journalist, op-ed columnist and author, most recognized for her work with The New York Times.
 Joining the Times in 1995 as a member of the editorial board, she served as the paper's Editorial Page Editor from 2001 to 2007 and was the first woman to attain that position.

-Collins writes a semi-weekly op-ed column for the Times from her liberal perspective, published Thursdays and Saturdays.
-Since 2014 she has co-authored a blog with conservative journalist Bret Stephens entitled "The Conversation", at NYTimes.com, featuring bi-partisan political commentary.
+During her tenure at the Times, Collins authored a weekly op-ed column from her liberal perspective.
+Starting in 2014, she also co-wrote a blog with the conservative columnist Bret Stephens called "The Conversation," featuring bi-partisan political commentary.
+In 2025, Collins stepped away from her role as a weekly columnist, though she continues to publish in the Times as a contributing writer.